 the federal government will stop at nothing to pursue suspected offenders.

 A professional white-collar crime attorney in New York City can help you

 Partner with an experienced New York criminal defense attorney.

-New York City Defense for Non-Violent Criminal Cases
+New York City Defense for White Collar Criminal Cases

 In general, white collar crimes involve non-violent cases, often dealing